netlify/labs/features/graph/documentation/partner-onboarding.md

 By integrating with the Graph API/Explorer experience, partners can enable developers to interact with their Graph API surface through Netlify Graph, and combine the information from their API with any of the supported services that are already part of the Netlify Graph.

-There are two steps to a compatible Graph Explorer integration - **dev** and **production**.
+There are two steps to a compatible Graph Explorer integration - **ad-hoc** and **standard**.

-## Dev
+## Ad-hoc

-To make a Graph Explorer integration available in **dev** mode (not publicly visible, not integrated in the global index available to other customers), partners need to ensure that their GraphQL endpoints and the data meets the following requirements:
+To make a Graph Explorer integration available in **ad-hoc** mode (not publicly visible, not integrated in the global index available to other customers), partners need to ensure that their GraphQL endpoints and the data meets the following requirements:

 - *Must* implement GraphQL schema introspection.
 - Naming requirements: